stacksmith/cl-with/README.md

 ```
 ## STRUCT, CLASS or CFFI instance manipulation

-A descriptor may also bind a slotted object or a CFFI foreign object:
+A clause may also bind a slotted object or a CFFI foreign object:

 `(instance :new|:temp|:old type [prefix] [bindings]`